filecoin-shipyard/2019-filecoin-network-stats/README.md

 `filecoin-network-stats` is a visual interface for tracking the state of the Filecoin network.
 This repository contains two sub projects: the dashboard itself (located in `frontend`), and a stat collection server (located in `backend`).

+**By default, all stats on the frontend are cached for 1 minute unless otherwise noted.** The stats collection server waits 4 blocks before considering a block to be 'finalized,' and so will appear to be behind the tip of the chain.

 ## frontend

 The `filecoin-network-stats` frontend is a React/Redux application written in Typescript.
 It uses [AmCharts4](https://www.amcharts.com) as its charting library.
 To start the frontend, run the following commands from within the `frontend` directory: